aapfeldorf/aapfeldorf.github.io/docs/index.md

 #### 1. Single Item Calculator
 In a new Claude chat, type **"Create a calculator where I can enter the quantity and price for a product and automatically get the price per item."** Including "quantity and price" tells Claude exactly what you want to put in, and "price per item" tells Claude how you want the output.
 With that information, it should produce an Artifact like this:
 ![Screenshot of the Claude interface showing an artifact titled "Price Per Item Calculator".
 It has fields to input quantity and total price, a calculate button, and an area where it shows the calculated price per item.](https://hackmd.io/_uploads/Bk2ejKFaJg.png)
-With this, you can calculate the unit price of a single product.
+With this Artifact, a simple web app, you can calculate the unit price of a single product.

 #### 2. Multiple Items
 Now, we'll ask Claude to modify the Artifact to work with multiple products at the same time.
 In the same chat, type **"Add the ability to add more than one product and calculate the price per item for each of them."** Claude will modify the Artifact like this: